-Problem: You have performed some actions on GroupWise objects in ConsoleOne.
-You see them listed in

-Action: Use the Retry option or the Undo option in the Pending Operations dialog box.
-See "Pending

-Operations" in "System" in the GroupWise 6.5 Administration Guide.

-Action: Check the MTA log files to see if the administrative message has been delivered.
-See "Using MTA

-Log Files" in "Message Transfer Agent" in the GroupWise 6.5 Administration Guide.

-Possible Cause: The MTA is not running.

-Action: Make sure that the MTA is running and that no post offices or domains are closed.
-See "Monitoring"

-the MTA" in "Message Transfer Agent" the GroupWise 6.5 Administration Guide.
+- Problem: You have performed some actions on GroupWise objects in ConsoleOne.
+You see them listed in the Pending Operations dialog box, but they are not completed. - Action: Use the Retry option or the Undo option in the Pending Operations dialog box.
+See "Pending Operations" in "System" in the GroupWise 7 Administration Guide. - Action: Check the MTA log files to see if the administrative message has been delivered.
+See "Using MTA Log Files" in "Message Transfer Agent" in the GroupWise 7 Administration Guide. - Possible Cause: The MTA is not running. - Action: Make sure that the MTA is running and that no post offices or domains are closed.
+See "Monitoring the MTA" in "Message Transfer Agent" in the GroupWise 7 Administration Guide.